lni/dragonboat-example/helloworld/README.md

 ## Quorum ##
 As long as the majority of nodes in the Raft cluster are available, the cluster is said to has the quorum.
 For such a 3-nodes Raft cluster, any two nodes need to be available to have the quorum.

 Now press CTRL+C in any one of the terminal to stop the running exmple-helloworld program.
-Type in some messsages again in any of the remaining two terminals, you should still be able to have the message replicated across to the other node as the Raft cluster still has the quorum.
+Type in some messages again in any of the remaining two terminals, you should still be able to have the message replicated across to the other node as the Raft cluster still has the quorum.
 Let's press CTRL+C to stop another instance, you should notice that further input messages will no longer be printed back on the remaining terminal and you are expected to see a timeout message.

 ```
 failed to get a proposal session, timeout